Data protection information

 We only allow your data to be processed in a third country if the special requirements of Art.
 44 et seq.
 GDPR are met.
 This means that your data may only be processed on the basis of special guarantees, such as the EU Commission’s officially recognized determination of a level of data protection corresponding to the EU or compliance with officially recognized special contractual obligations, the so-called “standard data protection clauses”.

 If you only use the website for information purposes, i.e. if you do not register or otherwise provide us with information, we only collect the personal data that your browser transmits to our server.
 This data will not be merged with other data sources without your consent.
+While we don’t use cookies, we do use local storage in your browser to temporarily save form data while you’re filling out forms.
+This data remains on your device until you submit the form or clear your browser data.

 When you visit our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure stability and security: